Last updated: May 4, 2026

 Local resources

-Seniors with disabilities: Homestead may help if you are blind or totally and permanently disabled, and the Kansas Aging and Disability Resource Center can connect you to local support if paperwork or transportation is a barrier.
+- Seniors with disabilities: Homestead may help if you are blind or totally and permanently disabled.
+The ADRC can help if paperwork, transportation, or local referrals are a barrier.

-Veteran seniors: SVR can help disabled veterans, and Kansas requires the supporting Veterans Affairs disability letter.
-Some local programs also help veterans, but the rules are local and can change.
+- Veteran seniors: SVR can help some disabled veterans.
+Kansas asks for a Veterans Affairs disability letter with the required details.
+Some local programs also help veterans, but rules are local.

 Other options